Horseshoe crabs come ashore in spring at Mispillion Harbor, Delaware. (Photo: Gregory Breese/USFWS)

 Historic Lighthouses More than two dozen of these evocative structures stand on land managed by national wildlife refuges.

 Cultural Treasures The U.S. Fish and Wildlife Service exhibits and interprets remnants of the past on wildlife refuges.

 Because they conserve many native plants, wildlife refuges often offer vivid wildflower displays.

-Walking Trails Besides hiking trails, refuges also offer art trails, nature trails and scat trails (yes, scat trails) to teach and entertain.
+Walking Trails Besides hiking trails, refuges offer art trails, nature trails and even scat trails to teach and entertain.